wiretap-retro/EXT_BATT-3-6V-Version/README.md

 For 3V, populate the rear battery only.
 For 6V, populate both batteries.
 The negative battery terminal faces the PCB.
 \
 \
 3V may work for your board, as there are many people that report a single 3V lithium cell is able to power their RTC.
 Of course, it depends on the minimum input voltage rating for the RTC chip.
-YMMV..
+For 6V, please check your motherboard manual first to see if it will accept a voltage at that level.

 ## Installation
 Set the jumper and plug the completed board into the EXT_BATT header.
 Several motherboards also use an INTERNAL/EXTERNAL jumper to select between the factory installed battery and the EXT_BATT header.